 They were many hands on him.
 They lifted him up the ground and took him away farther into the day.

 “Okezie!”
 His mother called from behind but then, he couldn’t answer.
 He was so weak and gasping for breath.

 Could this be how death comes?
 Dying must be terrible.
 He thought weakly.

 Suddenly he heard screams and they left him and he fell with a thud.
 From their voices,he sensed they were running away from the unseen.

 He regained a little strength and stood up, dusted his body and looked around frightened.
 He saw no one.

 The strange day had disappeared with the voices to give way to a normal day and he found himself on the path to his house and voices approaching.

-He could see them but he couldn’t open his mouth to talk neither could he think straight.
+He could see them but he couldn’t open his mouth to talk either could he thinks straight.